Lesson Zero

 "Lesson Zero" is the third episode of the second season of the animated television series My Little Pony: Friendship Is Magic.
 The episode was written by Meghan McCarthy.
 It originally aired on The Hub on October 15, 2011.
-In this episode, Twilight Sparkle becomes increasingly anxious about her weekly friendship report to Princess Celestia, so she creates a friendship problem when she cannot find one naturally.
+In this episode, after Twilight Sparkle realizes that she hasn't written a weekly friendship report to Princess Celestia, she tries to create a problem so that she can write one.

 Plot

 At the Golden Oak Library, Twilight Sparkle realizes with horror that she has not sent her weekly friendship report to Princess Celestia and becomes convinced that missing the deadline will result in her being sent back to "magic kindergarten" in Canterlot.
 Determined to resolve a friendship problem before sundown, she heads outside to search for a friendship issue among her friends but finds none available.
 At a picnic with the Mane Six, when Twilight explains her concern about the late letter, her friends dismiss her worries and advise her to stop being anxious, frustrating her enough to teleport away.
 Desperate, Twilight decides to create one artificially by offering her childhood doll Smarty Pants to the Cutie Mark Crusaders.

 When the Crusaders argue about not wanting to play with the doll rather than fighting over it, Twilight casts a spell that makes Smarty Pants irresistibly desirable to anyone who looks at it.
 The fillies immediately begin fighting over the doll, but when Twilight tries to retrieve it with Big McIntosh's help, he also falls under the spell and runs off with it, causing a town-wide stampede and brawl.
 Princess Celestia arrives as the sun sets and neutralizes the spell before instructing Twilight to meet her at the library.

 Inside the Golden Oak Library, Princess Celestia (having received a letter by Spike) reassures Twilight that submitting friendship reports late does not reflect poorly on her as a student, while the other friends confess their earlier indifference to Twilight's concerns.
 Celestia forgives Twilight on the condition that all of the Mane Six can now submit friendship reports when they discover lessons.